ErpNetDocs/info/features/my-apps/index.md

 ## Overview

-Nowadays everyone comes across an immense variety of activities throughout their work day.
+Nowadays everyone comes across an immense variety of activities throughout their workday.

 Based on the role we take in our company, we do so much: